carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 ---
 _Comment: Is the objective to learn about pros/cons of the decision tree model as opposed to all of these models?_
 _Comment: I'm not sure about the decision rule as a central question_

 ### What is the decision tree classifier?

 Decision trees make predictions by asking a sequence of questions for each example and make a prediction based on the responses.
 This makes decision trees intuitive.
 One of the benefits is that we can clearly see the path of questios and answers we took to get to the final prediction.
 For example, a doctor might use a decision tree to decide which medicine to prescribe based on a patient's responses about their symptoms.
-Or in the case of T-cells, a decision tree can predict whether or not a T cell is active or inactive.
+Or in the case of T-cells, a decision tree can predict whether or not a T cell is active or quiescent.

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decision%20tree1.jpg">